wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/m365-compliance-insider-prepare-communication-compliance/includes/introduction.md

 ## New enhancements

-Communication compliance in Microsoft 365 is intended to fully replace Supervision policies in Microsoft 365.
+Microsoft Purview Communication Compliance is intended to fully replace Supervision policies in Microsoft 365.
 While it builds on the Supervision solution, communication compliance includes many new enhancements.

 **Intelligent and customizable templates** enable you to apply machine learning to intelligently detect communication violations in your organization with the following improvements: